AyalaWang/cs190Nproject/Checkpoint2-for-29Nov.md

 ## 4. Next Steps

-- **Data Collection**:
-  - Complete the planned scaling of data collection, focusing on underrepresented campus areas.
 - **Feature Engineering**:
-  - Extract the planned features from the collected packet traces.
+  - Extract the listed metrics from the packet traces.
-  - Perform feature scaling and encoding as needed for model compatibility.
+  - Preprocess the data for model input (e.g., normalize values as needed).
-- **Model Training and Evaluation**:
+- **Model Training**:
-  - Train the Random Forest Classifier on the labeled data.
+  - Train the Random Forest Classifier on the labeled dataset.
-  - Evaluate the model using cross-validation and metrics such as accuracy, F1-score, and confusion matrix.
+  - Evaluate the model using metrics such as **accuracy** and **F1-score**.
-- **Iterative Improvements**:
-  - Adjust feature selection or model parameters based on preliminary results to improve performance.
+- **Proof of Concept**:
+  - Validate the approach by categorizing network quality across sampled locations.

 ---